 This chapter is storyboarding, storyboarding, storyboarding!
 With photos of the storyboards from Ratatouille, Monsters Inc, and a photo of the Pixar staffers paying homage to the Nine Old Men…and from what I can see, it looks like La Luna Director Enrico Casarosa holding a ukulele.

 The photos are one of the best parts of this book, it truly is a fun scrapbook for Pixar fans.

 Looking into Finding Nemo, the only thing that I will point out from this chapter is the amazing craftsmanship of the giant Bruce the Great White Shark that is swimming through a wall at Pixar Animation Studios.
 If this intrigues you, then you’ll love the booklet on the sharks within this chapter.

 Chapter Twenty-Five “Irrational love defies life’s programming”

-This chapter is based around the film Wall-E, which is my tied for my favorite Pixar film along with Monster's Inc. and now Brave.
-This chapter is full of great quotes, photos and sticker keepsakes - one photo that grabbed my attention was of the Wall-E mini red lunch-cooler, it's just as amazing as it sounds!
+This chapter is based on the film Wall-E, which is tied as my favorite Pixar film along with Monster’s Inc. and now Brave.
+This chapter is full of great quotes, photos, and sticker keepsakes – one photo that grabbed my attention was of the Wall-E mini red lunch cooler, it’s just as amazing as it sounds!

 “The question I know I’m gonna get asked for the rest of my life is, ‘Why Hello, Dolly?”
 Stanton sighs.
 To me, nothing can capture the emotion in Wall-E’s eyes quite like the song “It only takes a moment” – absolute perfection.

-We can't recommend this book enough - it is amazing to see all the photos, removable cards/posters and other Pixar details!
-Click on the link below to purchase from Amazon.
+We can’t recommend this book enough – it is amazing to see all the photos, removable cards/posters, and other Pixar details!